redpanda-ai/Meerkat/ROADMAP.md

 		* - [ ] provide alerting when problems occur
 		* - [ ] full deployment
 * 3/3
-	* - [ ] Provide an update to Neil and Katie about progress on reducing EC2 cost

 	* - [ ] Meet with Richa from Program Management to discuss architecture of Meerkat
 * 3/7
 	* - [ ] Speak with Sanjay and team about prototype for building a web service panel for Meerkat